5 Inference for simple linear regression

 \[ T = \frac{\hat{\beta}_1 - 0}{SE_{\hat{\beta}_1}} \]

 To calculate the test statistic, the observed slope is shifted by the mean, and then rescaled by the standard error.
 Let’s consider what we learn from the test statistic.
 Recall that by the Central Limit Theorem, the distribution of \(\hat{\beta}_1\) is \(N(\beta_1, SE_{\hat{\beta}_1})\).
 Because we conduct hypothesis testing under the assumption the null hypothesis is true, we are assuming that the mean of the distribution of \(\hat{\beta}_1\) is 0.
-Therefore, the observed slope is shifted by the hypothesized mean 0 and rescaled by \(SE_{\hat{\beta}_1}\), defined in Equation 5.7.
-Similar to a \(z\)-score in the Normal distribution, the test statistic tells us how far the observed slope is from the center of the distribution assumed by the null hypothesis.
-The magnitude of the test statistic \(|T|\) provides measure of how far the observed slope is from the center of the distribution, and the sign of \(T\) indicates whether the observed slope is above (positive sign) or below (negative sign) the hypothesized mean of 0.
+Therefore, the test statistic is calculated by shifting the observed slope by the hypothesized mean 0 and rescaling it by \(SE_{\hat{\beta}_1}\), defined in Equation 5.7.
+Similar to a \(z\)-score in the Normal distribution, the test statistic tells us how far the observed slope is from the hypothesized center of the distribution, specifically the number of standard errors.
+The magnitude of the test statistic \(|T|\) provides a measure of how far the observed slope is from the center of the distribution, and the sign of \(T\) indicates whether the observed slope is above (positive sign) or below (negative sign) the hypothesized mean of 0.

 Consider the magnitude of the test statistic, \(|T|\).
 Do you think test statistics with low magnitude provide evidence in support or against the null hypothesis?
-What about test statistics with high magnitude?11
+What about test statistics with high magnitude?12

-\[ \begin{aligned} &p-value = Pr(|t| > |T|) = Pr(t < -|T| \text{ or } t > |T|) \\[5pt] &\text{where } t \sim t_{n-2} \end{aligned} \tag{5.8}\]
+\[ \begin{aligned} &p-value = Pr(|t| > |T|) = Pr(t < -|T| \text{ or } t > |T|) \\[5pt] &\text{where } t \sim t_{n-2} \end{aligned} \tag{5.9}\]

 \[ \begin{aligned} &H_0: \beta_{1} = 0 \\ &H_a: \beta_{1} \neq 0 \end{aligned} \]

-where \(\beta_1\) is the true slope between spend and playgrounds.
+.
 From Table 5.1, we know the observed slope \(\hat{\beta}_{1}\) is 0.0033 and the estimated standard error \(SE_{\hat{\beta}_{1}}\) is 0.0016.
 The test statistic is

 \[ T = \frac{0.0033 - 0}{0.0016} = 2.063 \]

-This test statistic means that given the true slope is spend in this model is 0 and thus the mean of the distribution of \(\hat{\beta}_{1}\) is 0, the observed slope of 0.003 is 2.063 standard errors above the mean.
+This test statistic means that given the true slope is spend in this model is 0 and thus the mean of the distribution of \(\hat{\beta}_{1}\) is 0, the observed slope of 0.003 is 2.063 standard errors above this hypothesized mean.
 It’s difficult to determine whether or not this is really “far enough” away from the center of the distribution, but we can calculate a p-value to determine the probability of observing a slope at least this far given the null hypothesis is true.

 Given there are \(n\) = 97 observations and \(p\) = 1 predictor terms in the model, the test statistic follows a \(t\) distribution with $97 - 1 - 1 = $ 95 degrees of freedom.
 The p-value, is \(Pr(t < - |2.063| \text{ or } t > |2.063|) =\) 0.042.